dage/tunnel_riders/README.md

 # Tunnel Riders

-A 3D space tunnel racing game built with Three.js.
+A fast-paced 3D space tunnel racing game built with Three.js.

-## Current Status
+## Project Overview

-This is an early prototype implementation based on the game specifications.
-Currently, it includes:

-- A procedurally generated 3D tunnel
-- Animation that gives the impression of flying through the tunnel
-- Dynamic tunnel generation with varying shapes and colors
+Tunnel Riders is a web-based game where players pilot a spaceship through procedurally generated tunnels while battling enemies and collecting upgrades.
+For detailed game mechanics and planned features, see [specs.md](specs.md).

-## How to Run
+## Purpose

-1. Clone this repository
+This is a "vibe coding" project to explore:
+- How far we can get in 2-3 hours of development
+- Following a pre-generated detailed specification
+- Using AI coding agents in Cursor to accelerate development

+## Running the Game

-2. Open `index.html` in a modern web browser
+Simply open `index.html` in a modern web browser.
-3. No additional setup or build process is required

-## Technical Implementation
+## Current Implementation

-- The tunnel is created using a series of Three.js TorusGeometry objects
-- Animation is handled using requestAnimationFrame
-- The tunnel procedurally regenerates as you fly through it, creating an endless experience

-## Next Steps

-Future development will include:
-- Player ship controls
+- Procedurally generated tunnel
-- Enemy types (monsters and rival spaceships)
+- Dynamic colors and shapes
-- Combat mechanics with weapons
-- Upgrade system
+- Animation system